ines/course-starter-python/docs/index.md

 v10.13.0
 ```

-Now that we have this done, Gatsby's installation and building the page should be must easier.
+Now that we have this done, Gatsby's installation and building the page should be much easier.

 ### Install Gatsby